greenm01/ec4x/docs/ec4x_specs.md

 ### 5\.1.3 Cloaking

-Cloaking offers an advantage in the initial round of space combat, both on the defensive and offensive.
+Cloaking offers an advantage in the initial round of space combat, either on the defensive or offensive.

 When defending a solar system, cloaked units are considered to be **in ambush** against invaders.